-An application can be assigned.
+- · An application can be assigned.

+- A registration can be assigned.

 - An assignment of an application must be for the entire territory covered by the application.

+- An assignment of a registration must be for the entire territory covered by the registration.

 - An assignment of an application must be for all the goods or services listed in the application.

+- An assignment of a registration can be for some or all of the goods or services listed in the registration.

 - Goodwill need not be included in an assignment of an application.

+- Goodwill need not be included in an assignment of a registration.

-- A written assignment for an application requires:
+- An assignment document for an application requires:

-- · name of the assignor;
+- · name of assignor;

-- · address of the assignor;
+- · address of assignor;

-- · name of the assignee;
+- name of assignee;

-- · address of the assignee;
+- address of assignee;

-- · signature by the assignor;
+- signature by assignor;

-- · signature by the assignee;
+- signature by assignee;

 - · application number;

-- · date of filing of the application.
+- date of filing of the application.

+- An assignment document for a registration requires:

+- · name of assignor;

-- · Legal verification of a written assignment document is not required.
+- · address of assignor;

+- name of assignee;

+- address of assignee;

+- details of the trademark being assigned;

+- goods and services being assigned;

+- signature by assignor;

+- signature by assignee;

+- amount of remuneration, or procedure for calculation of remuneration, or explicit statement that the assignment is effected on an unpaid basis.

-- An assignment of an application must be recorded to be effective.
+- Legal verification of a written assignment document for an application is not required. - Legal verification of a written assignment document for a registration is not required. - An assignment of an application must be recorded to be effective.
+It must be recorded with the national office. - An assignment of a registration must be recorded to be effective.
 It must be recorded with the national office.